DyFFPAD: Dynamic Fusion of Convolutional and Handcrafted Features for Fingerprint Presentation Attack Detection: Experimental Setup

 \subsection{Performance Metrics}

-The proposed model's performance is evaluated using the ISO/IEC IS 30107 criteria \cite{misc1}.
-The Attack Presentation Classification Error Rate (APCER) shows the proportion of misclassified spoof fingerprint samples, while the Bonafide Presentation Classification Error Rate (BPCER) shows the percentage of misclassified live fingerprint samples.
-Equations (\ref{APCER}) and (\ref{BPCER}) denote APCER and BPCER, respectively.
+The metrics specified by ISO/IEC IS 30107 \cite{misc1} are used to assess the performance of the proposed model.
+The performance is measures using Attack Presentation Classification Error Rate (APCER) and Bonafide Presentation Classification Error Rate (BPCER) metrics.
+APCER measures the proportion of spoof fingerprint samples that are misclassified.
+The proportion of real fingerprint samples that are misclassified as spoofs is measured by BPCER.
+Eq. (\ref{APCER}) and Eq. (\ref{BPCER}) denote APCER and BPCER, respectively.

-The Average classification error (ACE) is calculated by averaging APCER and BPCER and is used to assess the overall performance of the system.
+The overall performance is evaluated using Average Classification Error (ACE) which is determined by averaging APCER and BPCER.
 The formulation of ACE is represented by Eq. (\ref{ACE}).

-The ACE is further used to calculate the accuracy of the proposed model, which is written as Eq. (\ref{Accuracy}).
+The ACE is also used to determine the proposed model's accuracy which is formulated as Eq. (\ref{Accuracy}).

+We have also reported the Equal Error Rate (EER) to measure the integrity of our proposed FPAD model.
+EER is observed by finding an appropriate threshold value where both the APCER and BPCER values are equal.